John Lennon’s killer denied parole for 12th time

 Chapman shot and killed Lennon on the night of Dec.
 8, 1980, as Lennon and Yoko Ono were returning to their Upper West Side apartment.
 Lennon had signed an autograph for Chapman on a copy of his recently released album, “Double Fantasy,” earlier that day.

-State officials have yet to make transcripts of Chapman’s latest board interview available, but he has repeatedly expressed remorse in previous parole hearings.
-Chapman called his actions “despicable” during his hearing in 2020, and said he would have “no complaint whatsoever” if they chose to leave him in prison for the rest of his life.
+State officials have yet to make transcripts of Chapman’s latest board interview, but he has repeatedly expressed remorse in previous parole hearings.
+Chapman called his actions “despicable” during his hearing in 2020 and said he would have “no complaint whatsoever” if they chose to leave him in prison for the rest of his life.

-Chapman is serving a 20-years-to-life sentence at Green Haven Correctional Facility, north of New York City, according to online state corrections records.
+According to online state corrections records, Chapman is serving a 20-years-to-life sentence at Green Haven Correctional Facility, north of New York City.

-He is next due to appear before the parole board in February 2024.
+He is due to appear before the parole board in February 2024.